If you're like me, you have probably used an affiliate code a few times when purchasing from a new brand.

 Be Upfront about Payouts and Commission, and Deliver on Time

-A best practice is to always be upfront about your payout structure, how much commission the affiliate will earn, and the discount their community will get (if any).
+A best practice is always to be upfront about your payout structure, how much commission the affiliate will earn, and the discount their community will get (if any).

 If your payout structure isn't well defined, it will likely turn an affiliate away from working with you.

 Additionally, if you create an agreement that the affiliate will get paid on the first of the month, deliver on that promise.
-If you don't you run the risk of the affiliate leaving the partnership.
+If you don't, you run the risk of the affiliate leaving the partnership.

 6 Tips for Influencers to Earn More Money as an Affiliate